talivneh/workshop-10/README.md

 # Sequelize ORM workshop

-In this workshop we will add Sequelize ORM to a simple node app.
+In this workshop we use Sequelize ORM in a simple node app.

 ## You will practice